 Resolving Discrepancies: If, for some reason, there is a discrepancy between the number of credits recorded by the Study Board EMS and the number of credits recorded by the student, the student should contact the Study Board Administrator as soon as possible in order to resolve the difference.
 The student should check the EMS after each research session in order to verify credit.
 If credits for a given study are not awarded, the student should contact the researcher for that study before contacting the Study Board Administrator.
 Any discrepancies must be resolved before the course instructor submits grades.

-Courses other than PSY 100 using the Study Board: Other courses in the Department of Psychology may, by the instructor's decision, include a research requirement.
+Courses other than PSY 100 using the Study Board: Other courses in the Department of Psychology or Psychological Sciences may, by the instructor's decision, include a research requirement.
 These requirements may be satisfied by participation in the Study Board.
 To do so, an instructor (in a course other than PSY 100) needs only to notify the Study Board Administrator prior to the start of the semester so that the course may be added to the Study Board.
 The number of required credits may vary depending on the instructor, but all other requirements and policies apply to students in these courses.

 The Study Board may also be used as an extra credit vehicle.
 Instructors in courses wishing to use research participation as a means of extra credit also need to inform the Study Board Administrator at the beginning of each semester.
 The policies and procedures for students gaining extra credit through research participation differ from standard participation policies.
 The procedures and policies for extra credit participation are given in a subsequent section of this document.

 Because the EMS communicates with students via email, it is the responsibility of each student using the Study Board to use and to maintain an active WKU email account.
 If a student's email account becomes inactive for any reason (e.g., over quota), the student's Study Board account will be deactivated and any pending studies will be canceled.